-Other Required Documents
+Other Ree Other Required Documents

 Form A, B, C

-Form C in excel format
+Form C in excel format (.xls or .xlsx)

-Workshop Manual, .pdf
+Workshop Manual (.pdf)

-Parts List, .pdf
+Parts List (.pdf)

-Camshaft Profile, .xlsx
+Camshaft Profile (.xlsx)

 Assemblies may be individually represented on one page.
 Extra drawings should be supplied if required by the machines specifics.
-Any drawings that don't apply should be ignored: means .igs and .stp are additionally required.
+Any drawings that don't apply should be ignored.